dicedpinneaple/the-narrow-path/design_bible.md

 ---

-# 7. USABILITY & ACCESSIBILITY PILLARS
+# 7. USABILITY AND ACCESSIBILITY PILLARS

 All esoteric concepts must be explained through story and usage, not textbooks.